Jeanette Bronée, Well-Being Culture Strategist.

 MY STORY AND WHY I AM HERE.

-Why do we do what do we do every day?
+Why do we do what we do every day?

-At the time, I did not know how important those questions were for me—so important, I still ask them decades later.
-Not because I am lost, but because I keep looking for how to continue to grow.
+At the time, I did not know how important those questions were for me—so important that I still ask them decades later, not because I am lost but because I keep looking for ways to grow.
 And it was those questions that were the foundation for creating Path for Life.

-See, I had gotten myself stuck in a career path in the fashion business that was thriving at work, but not in health or work-life balance.
+See, I had gotten myself stuck in a career path in the fashion business that was thriving at work but not in health or work-life quality.
 As much as I did not want to believe the doctors who were certain I would get cancer, I knew it would be my destiny if I did not make radical changes in my life.

 So, I pulled the plug on my career, went back to school, and learned how to take charge of my health and how to help others do so, too.
-I founded Path for Life in 2004 to give people like you the tools to live better and work better by eating better.
+I founded Path for Life in 2004 to give people like you the tools to live and work better.

 MINDFULNESS IS THE MISSING INGREDIENT FOR A GOOD LIFE

-Path for Life® is about how to change our relationship with self-care so that we can achieve our goals without giving up our health and personal joy because when we take better care of ourselves we can be busy and healthy, -at the same time.
+Path for Life® is about changing our relationship with self-care so that we can achieve our goals without giving up our health and personal joy.
+When we take better care of ourselves, we can be busy and healthy at the same time.

-I think of this as my life’s work—the WHY I am here..
+I think of this as my life’s work—the WHY I am here.
 I used to be exhausted and stressed, but now I am driven and purposeful.
 Of course, I do get tired, but I don’t burn out.
 How?
-I respect my body and its messages about what I need to do and be what’s asked of me.
-Reality is, my body and I are the most important team there is, not only for working better, but also living more fully.
+I respect myself and my boundaries, listen to my body and its messages, pause to check my emotions, and ask what I need to face what’s asked of me.
+The reality is my body, and I am the most important team, not only for working better but also for living more fully.

-What is the crucial missing element between knowing what to eat and actually doing it?
+What is the crucial missing element between knowing what to eat and doing it?
 Mindfulness.
-(Actually, it is the missing element in how we make change happen in all aspects of life.)
+(It is the missing element in how we make change happen in all aspects of life.)

 “Our relationship with ourselves affects the relationship we have with others and how we do work that creates impact and change.”

-We tend to think self-care is something we do in private after a long day is over, and only if we have time.
-But self-care is what we do so we can get through a long day with energy to spare.
+We tend to think of self-care as something we do in private after a long day is over and only if we have time.
+But self-care is a mindset that gets us through a long day with energy to spare.

-I learned–and I continue to learn–how profoundly important it is to make self-care the foundation for getting what I want in life.
-And it’s centered on the ability to connect with my inner wisdom, and my creativity to solve problems, and to stay centered and focused.
+I learned- and continue to learn- how profoundly important it is to make self-care the foundation for getting what I want.
+And it’s centered on the ability to connect with my inner wisdom and my creativity to solve problems and stay centered and focused.

 We use our bodies to do what we do every day.
 Isn’t it time we return the favor and treat our bodies with the care and respect they deserve and need to be there for us?

-BIO: JEANETTE BRONÉE: GLOBAL KEYNOTE SPEAKER, FOUNDER, AUTHOR & SELF-CARE EXPERT.
+BIO: JEANETTE BRONÉE: GLOBAL KEYNOTE SPEAKER, FOUNDER, AUTHOR & SELF-CARE MINDSET EXPERT.

-Her purpose driven keynote speaking and leadership coaching is available for individuals, leaders, teams and as an online program that serves as a tool for companies wanting to take better care of their people.
+Her purpose-driven keynote speaking and leadership coaching is available for individuals, leaders, and teams.
+It is an online program that serves as a tool for companies wanting to take better care of their people.

 TO WORK WITH JEANETTE: